 Even though most used 350zs will probably be trashed by the previous owner, the odds of finding a mint example aren’t low.

 Modifying the 350z is quite easy thanks to the abundance of resources on the subject.
 Upgrades like installing a 350z plenum spacer, coilovers, and aftermarket exhaust systems are simple enough to be done in your driveway.

 Find a 350z manufactured between 2005 and 2008 to avoid the CD001 and CD008 transmissions as they had issues.
 You want the CD009 assembly.

-Nissan updated the VQ45DE engine to VQ35HR in 2006, the latter is a much better motor overall, so if you want the best 350z you can possibly find, look for a stock, low-mileage 2008 variant.
+Nissan updated the engine to their VQ35HR variant in 2006.
+The latter is a much better motor overall, so if you want the best 350z you can possibly find, look for a stock, low-mileage 2008 variant.